 | Asset Utilization | Increase fleet utilization rate to 85%. |

-10. Optimize Reverse Logistics
+10. Improve Reverse Logistics

 Objective: Streamline the returns process to recover value faster.